Laravel Boost

 What is Laravel Boost?

 Laravel Boost accelerates AI-assisted development by providing the essential guidelines and agent skills that help AI agents write high-quality Laravel applications.
-It includes a built-in MCP (Model Context Protocol) server that gives your AI coding agent access to your application's structure, database, routes, and over 17,000 pieces of Laravel-specific documentation — all enhanced by semantic search.
+It includes a built-in MCP (Model Context Protocol) server that gives your AI coding agent access to your application's structure, database, routes, and all of Laravel's documentation.

 Because Spin runs your Laravel application inside Docker containers, the MCP server needs to run inside the container where PHP and Artisan are available.
 This guide walks you through installing Boost and configuring the MCP server for your preferred AI coding tool.